Nizar-BH/Data-ANZ-Virtual-Internship/readme.md

 * Presenting the key findings and the solution to the client.<br>
 ### Technologies used
 Python - Pandas - Numpy - Sklearn - Plotly - Matplotlib
-Seaborn - Flask - Heroku - CatBoost - XgBoost - LightGBM
+Seaborn - Catboost - XGBoost - LightGBM